Skip to content

 • If you maintain a backup, run it now!

-• If you extract, then just extract the new version right on top of your current install and overwrite manually.
+2. If you use the extract, then just extract the new version right on top of your current install and overwrite manually.
 It is wise to extract it straight from the archive to your install folder.

 • Start your client or server.
 It may take a few minutes to update its database.
 I will say in the release post if it is likely to take longer.